skillrepos/copilot-testing/labs.md

 ```
 ![more specific query to create tests](./images/ct21.png?raw=true "more specific query to create tests")

 6. The output from Copilot now likely looks more like what we wanted as a starting point.
-Click into the output for the *StudentTest* class, hover over the top right, and use the icon (or copy and paste) to put it in a different file.
+Click into the output for the *StudentTest* class, hover over the top right, and use the icon (or copy and paste) to put it in a new file.
 Save the file as **src/test/java/com/example/StudentTest.java**.
+Answer *yes* to any prompts about creating the folder.

 ![save new test](./images/new-save-into-file-studenttest.png?raw=true "save new test")
 ![save new test](./images/new-save-into-file-path.png?raw=true "save new test")

 7. Now, let's execute Maven to try the testing.
 (Note: We expect it to fail because we don't have the *Student* class implemented yet.)
+Run the following command in the *TERMINAL*.

 ```
 mvn test